Renal colic during pregnancy

 What tests are performed for renal colic during pregnancy?

-Your doctor may order tests such as urinalysis, urine culture, abdominal ultrasound, complete blood count, and CRP.
-The scope of testing depends on the patient's symptoms, history, and condition.
+The doctor may order tests such as a urinalysis, urine culture, abdominal ultrasound, complete blood count, and CRP.
+The scope of the diagnostic workup depends on the patient's symptoms, history, and condition.

 How is renal colic treated during pregnancy?